jantman/biweeklybudget/docs/source/ofx.rst

 call the class's ``run()`` method with no arguments, and expect to receive an OFX statement string back.

+If cookies are a concern, be aware that saving and loading cookies is `broken in PhantomJS 2.x <https://github.com/ariya/phantomjs/issues/13115>`_.
+If you need to persist cookies across sessions, look into the :py:class:`~biweeklybudget.screenscraper.ScreenScraper` class' :py:meth:`~biweeklybudget.screenscraper.ScreenScraper.load_cookies` and :py:meth:`~biweeklybudget.screenscraper.ScreenScraper.save_cookies` methods.

 .. code-block:: json

     {